AntonD3/zk_compression/README.md

 ## How to use it

-For run tests for non-circuit part(it's includes effectivity tests) you should use:
+To run tests for non-circuit part(it's includes effectivity tests) you should use:

 `cargo test -- --nocapture`

-For example with ZKP generation and validation:
+Example with ZKP generation and validation:

-`cargo run --bin circuits-test`
+`cargo run --bin circuits-run`